Your application must include the following elements:

 An example of a location plan and what needs to be included in both location and site plans

-Along with your site and location plans which you can get here, you also need to submit the following documentation, subject to relativity with your project.
+Along with your site and location plans which you can get on our website, you also need to submit the following documentation, subject to relativity with your project.

 The cost of obtaining planning approval varies based on where you reside in the United Kingdom.
 However, the current expenses are as follows: